-General Terms and Conditions of GLS Belgium S.A.
-Succursale Luxembourg
+General Terms and Conditions of GLS Belgium NV/SA, GLS Belgium Distribution NV/SA and

 - hereinafter referred to as GLS -

 1.3.
-The goods which GLS transports in, to and from Belgium consist of two types of goods, being ‘parcels’ and ‘freight’, both terms and the different type of products are defined in the tariff conditions.
+The goods, which GLS transports in, to and from Belgium, are divided into 'Parcel' and 'Freight'; both terms and the different types of products are defined in the tariff conditions.

 1.4.
-The current GTC and tariff conditions are deemed to be accepted by the sender and the consignee for which the sender is, even when these are in contradiction with his own general terms and conditions and tariff conditions.
+The current GTC and tariff conditions are deemed to be accepted by the sender and the consignee for which the sender is responsible, even when these are in contradiction with his own general terms and conditions and tariff conditions.

 2. Scope of service and hindrances

 2.1.
 GLS provides transport services which are carried out by independent carriers.
 The most economical and fastest transport as possible is achieved through standard operations.
 The goods are transported as consolidated shipments and – where possible – sorted and transported within the depots and reloading points by means of automatic conveyers.
 The goods are scanned regularly; date and time are registered.

 2.2.
 GLS is not committed to conduct examinations or to execute measures for the conservation or improvement of the goods and their packing.

 2.3.
 The pickup of goods will be acknowledged on the documents of receipt provided by GLS.